 Rick was named the Center’s Executive Director in February 2012.
 He joined CJF as a staff attorney in 2004, specializing in environmental and land use litigation.
 He became the first Spokane Riverkeeper in May 2009 and served in that position for over a year.
 As part of his growing role at the Center for Justice, he continues to administer the Spokane Riverkeeper program and serve as our Spokane River attorney.
 Rick represents organizations working to protect and restore the Spokane River watershed, which includes the Spokane-Rathdrum Aquifer and Lake Coeur d’Alene.
 Prior to joining the Center, Rick had the honor of representing the Nez Perce Tribe in Idaho for seven years on a variety of environmental, natural resource, cultural resource, and treaty-rights protection cases.
 Rick received a B.A. in Political Science and Anthropology from Hamline University in St. Paul, Minnesota.
 And he received his J.D. and a certificate in environmental and natural resources law from the Northwestern School of Law of Lewis and Clark College in Portland, Oregon.
 Originally from Minnesota, Rick has always loved lakes and rivers, so it’s no surprise that he serves on the board of Idaho Rivers United, as well as the board of the Environmental and Natural Resource Section of the Idaho State Bar.
-Rick is an avid whitewater rafter, hiker, and backpacker — though lately, his attention has been focused on his son Noah, born in May 2004.
+Rick is a graduate of Leadership Spokane class of 2013.
+When he’s away from work, Rick is an avid whitewater rafter, hiker, and backpacker — though lately, his attention has been focused on his son Noah and his daughter Violet.

 Kendel joined the Center for Justice team as Development Director in January 2013.
 A Spokane native, Kendel attended Whitworth University where she earned her Bachelor’s degree in Political Studies.
 After graduating she began to pursue a career in nonprofit development at the Vanessa Behan Crisis Nursery, where she realized she has a knack for the relationship building and event planning that development requires.
-Kendel has also accrued experience working in the restaurant industry, where she got a working education in two things she loves: food and wine.
-Kendel is passionate about giving back locally and globally - she volunteers as a Crisis Response Advocate at Lutheran Community Services and is involved with Piti Piti, an organization that works on land renewal in Haiti.
-In her spare time Kendel enjoys hot yoga, running, baking, reading, and traveling.
+She is also the lead on most of the community outreach and marketing that happens at the Center, including website updates and social media.
+Previous to working at the Center, Kendel had the opportunity to accrue experience working in the restaurant industry, where she got a working education in two things she loves: food and wine.
+Kendel is passionate about giving back locally and globally - she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services, and is involved with Piti Piti, an organization that works on land renewal in Haiti.
+Kendel is currently in Leadership Spokane and will graduate in June 2014.
+In her spare time she enjoys hot yoga, running, baking, reading (especially classic literature and women’s studies), and traveling.

 Danette joined the Center as a paralegal in December 2010.
 A Spokane native, she received her Bachelor’s Degree in History and Masters of Business Administration from Gonzaga University.
 Danette considers herself fortunate to have spent time living in other cities (Seattle, Milwaukee, Washington D.C. and New York City), but is happy to call Spokane home, close to most of her family and friends.
 She has worked in the legal field since 1996.
 Before coming to work at the Center, Danette took a two year hiatus from work to spend time with her son, Logan, and enjoyed every minute of it!
 In her free time, she enjoys family time with Logan and her husband, Joe, traveling, watching Gonzaga University basketball and New England Patriots football, cooking, sewing and shopping.